View Louis Graziano's Obituary on telegram.com and share memories

 He leaves his sister, Lisa A. Bullard and her husband A. Lee Ingram of Worcester, two nieces Isabelle & Gabrielle McCarthy of Worcester and several aunts, uncles and cousins.

-As a result of the ongoing and developing health crisis in the world and our community Louie's family has decided to postpone calling hours, memorial Mass at Our Lady of the Rosary Church and burial in Mary, Queen of the Rosary Cemetery, Spencer until this crisis has passed and we can all celebrate Louie in a calmer and healthier environment.
-Louie loved having breakfast and enjoyed a good cup of coffee.
-When you raise your coffee cup over the next few days, please think of Louie and all the good times you had with him.
+As a result of the ongoing and developing health crisis in the world and our community Louis' family has decided to postpone calling hours, memorial Mass at Our Lady of the Rosary Church and burial in Mary, Queen of the Rosary Cemetery, Spencer until this crisis has passed and we can all celebrate Louis in a calmer and healthier environment.
+Louis loved having breakfast and enjoyed a good cup of coffee.
+When you raise your coffee cup over the next few days, please think of Louis and all the good times you had with him.

 In lieu of flowers memorial donations may be made to the , 85 Astor Avenue, Suite 2, Norwood, MA 02062.
 J. HENRI MORIN & SON FUNERAL HOME, 23 Maple Terr., Spencer, MA 01562 is directing funeral arrangements.